gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 #### Turning off file downloads

-When you're using Image CDN you no longer need Gatsby to fetch all of the files in your Drupal instance.
+When you're using Gatsby Image CDN you no longer need Gatsby to fetch all of the files in your Drupal instance.
 Turn that off with the following plugin option.

 ```js
   {